-Pumpkin is one type of winter squash that is commonly seen around fall used for a variety of things such as decoration, food, and recreation.
-Scientifically pumpkins are a fruit as it is a seed bearing structure of flowering plants, but they are categorized as a vegetable due to their more savory flavor.
-Originating in Central America, pumpkins are commonly found in the fall in retail stores, farmers markets and you-pick farms around the United States.
+Pumpkin is one type of winter squash that is commonly seen around fall and used for a variety of things such as decoration, food, and recreation.
+Scientifically pumpkins are a fruit as it is a seed-bearing structure of flowering plants, but they are categorized as a vegetable due to their savory flavor.
+Originating in Central America, pumpkins are commonly found in the fall in retail stores, farmers’ markets, and you-pick farms around the United States.
 With the assortment of different pumpkins available ranging in different colors and sizes, what is your favorite?

 Nutrition

-Pumpkins, similar to other vegetables are low in calories and considered nutrient dense.
+Pumpkins, similar to other vegetables are low in calories and considered nutrient-dense.
 Although pumpkins are approximately 90% water, they are packed with Vitamin A and also provide a good source of Vitamin C and potassium.
-Vitamin A is found in orange and yellow fruits and vegetables such a pumpkin and carrots.
+Vitamin A is found in orange and yellow fruits and vegetables such as pumpkin and carrots.
 Consumption of Vitamin A promotes a healthy immune system, vision, and reproduction.
-Vitamin A is a fat-soluble vitamin, meaning it can be stored in the body unlike water-soluble vitamins such as B vitamins.
+Vitamin A is a fat-soluble vitamin, meaning it can be stored in the body, unlike water-soluble vitamins such as B vitamins.
 Pumpkin is also a good source of Vitamin C, which helps heal wounds, boosts immunity, and keeps cells and tissues healthy.

 Cooking

-The fall months are often accompanied by an abundance of pumpkin recipes and pumpkin flavored food and beverages.
-It’s common to see recipes that call for pumpkin puree, but did you know that you can make your own pumpkin puree?
-To make your own simply wash and chop your pumpkin in half, remove the seeds and fiberous strands and bake until the flesh pulls away from the skin.
-Once the pumpkin has cooled, you can blend in a food processor or blender.
-Pumpkin puree can boost the nutritional value of breads, soups and pies.
+The fall months are often accompanied by an abundance of pumpkin recipes and pumpkin-flavored food and beverages.
+It’s common to see recipes that call for pumpkin puree, but did you know that you can make your pumpkin puree?
+To make your own simply wash and chop your pumpkin in half, remove the seeds and fibrous strands, and bake until the flesh pulls away from the skin.
+Once the pumpkin has cooled, you can blend it in a food processor or blender.
+Pumpkin puree can boost the nutritional value of breads, soups, and pies.

-Have you ever tried eating pumpkin that isn’t pureed?
-Pumpkin can be cooked and eaten a variety of different ways.
+Have you ever tried eating pumpkins that aren’t pureed?
+Pumpkin can be cooked and eaten in a variety of different ways.
 A few common ways to cook pumpkin include baking and roasting.
 If you’re looking for a savory pumpkin recipe to try this fall, try out the Dinner in a Pumpkin recipe below.
 This recipe is perfect for warming you up on those chilly fall evenings.

 Food Safety Tips

-- Remember to clean the outside of your pumpkin before cutting into it, as the bacteria can transfer from the outside in!
+- Remember to clean the outside of your pumpkin before cutting into it, as the bacteria can transfer from the outside!

 - Start with a clean and sharp knife.
 Sharp knives are safer and may reduce the risk of knife injuries.

-- Once the pumpkin is sliced, store in the refrigerator to prevent bacterial growth that can cause a food borne illness.
+- Once the pumpkin is sliced, store it in the refrigerator to prevent bacterial growth that can cause a food-borne illness.

 Written By: Shelley Balls, University of Wyoming Extension- Nutrition and Food Safety Educatory: Shelley Balls, MDA, RD, LD